kyle-n/kyle-n.github.io/posts/best-new-movies-2023.md

 Speaking of horror movies, Todd Haynes' _May December_ is one of the most uncomfortable watches of 2023.

 Natalie Portman plays an actress staying with a family in Georgia.
 She's going to play the family's mom in a TV movie.
-20 years before the movie starts, the mom (in her 30s) slept with a 13-year-old boy (her current husband).
+20 years prior, the mom (then in her 30s) slept with a 13-year-old boy (her current husband, now early 30s).

-As you might imagine, there's still a lot of tension.
+Unsurprisingly, this family has a lot of tension.
 Neighbors, friends and family have to live with the aftermath of an unimaginable crime, one whose evidence is in front of them every day.

 The performances are what make the movie.
 Portman and Julianne Moore are creepy frenemies.
 Charles Melton is the grown-up kid and the beating heart of the film, the conscience who begins to realize the wrong done to him.